ByZNexus/Fortnite-Versions/README.md

 # Fortnite Versions Archive

-## Welcome to the revamped page of Fortnite Versions !
-I've renewed most of the links and replaced some.
-I will add paks (mods) soon for the common builds like 8.51 etc soon :)
+## Welcome to the universal page for Fortnite Version !

-## Warning that most builds from S15 to S20 wont work because BLK domain is down !
-I'm actively working to add a second download thanks to [Carbon](https://github.com/CarbonFN/FortniteBuilds) :)

 ## [ByZNexus](https://www.youtube.com/@ByZNexu5) owns this, please consider supporting by subscribing :)